Search

 3 mins

-A previous blog post – MIM 101 – provided a high-level overview of the MIM process.
-As promised, this post in the series focuses on feedstock.
-The MIM process involves four steps: compounding, moulding, debinding, and sintering.
+The metal injection moulding process involves four steps: compounding, moulding, debinding, and sintering.
 Feedstock, the end result of compounding, is essential to the entire MIM process.
 Selecting the right powder mixture ensures the best possible part is manufactured.

 Metal Injection Molding utilises a blend of metal powders combined with a plastic and wax binder.
 This mixture, known as feedstock, forms the foundation of the final part.
 OptiMIM takes pride in mixing its own feedstock, allowing for a diverse selection of metals for customer use.